RobRendell/gTove/implemented.md

 * Fix some regressions with Offline mode.
 * Reduce the "same level" vertical offset to 1.5 tiles (was 2.0)
 * Always focus on the the highest elevation map(s) on a given level when going up/down or resetting the camera.
+### Version 354
 * Don't re-focus the camera when starting to reposition a map.
 * Only change the camera's distance from the point it's looking at when resetting the camera.
 * Make fixed-size grid pushpins work with smaller screens.
 * Add hide/fog/show control to mini and template editors to control their default visibility when added to the tabletop.
+### Version 358
 * Implement custom tooltips, made visible by hovering the mouse or long-pressing on touchscreens.
+### Version 361
 * Fix bug: adjusting the position of animated minis in their frames caused a crash.
+### Version 362
+* Add the ability to select multiple files and folders in the file browser, which can then be moved to a different folder or all be "picked" (for maps, minis and templates).
+Choose "Select" from a file or folder's menu, or drag a rubber band around items to select.
+Touchscreen users can start the rubber band by long-pressing (to distinguish rubber banding from scrolling the file list.)
+* Remove the "Pick all here" button from the Miniatures file browser, since rubber-band select is much more versatile.